-I have a custom Rachel Kozlowski plate (click HERE for her Etsy shop) for all my cats on our kitchen wall except for our two new young kitties Maya and Willy.
+I have a custom Rachel Kozlowski plate (click HERE for her Etsy shop) for all my cats on our kitchen wall except for our three new young kitties Maya, Walter, and Willy.
 The kids can’t make up their mind of what they want them to look like on the plates and one day when we know exactly how their characteristics evolved while getting older then we will get one made by her.

 Supplies needed to make your customized pet plate:

 - free Clip2Comic app from the app store (HERE)

 - white acrylic paint (HERE)

 - my favorite plate hangers (HERE) and you can also check out how to hang a plate on a wall.

 - clear mod podge HERE (or 2 parts Elmer’s glue mixed with 1 part water which doesn’t dry completely clear)

 Here is the mod podge recipe if you decide to make your own as I did.
 Let me remind you that it doesn’t dry as nice and clear as clear mod podge (HERE) and I just ordered clear to try it to make more plates.

 Video tutorial about how to decoupage the DIY decorative pet salad plates:

 Here is one of the pet portraits I used for this project.
 It was taken by me right after we adopted Maya.
 I love it and her sad big eyes: